clean-energy-tools/openadr-3-enumeration-schemas/documents/RI-Implementation.md

 };
 ```

 Type declarations like this can be generated from the YAML specification.
 Such tools should generate a similar type declaration for all schema entries in `openadr3.yml#/components/schemas`.
-Such type declarations help the IDE help the coder know how to structure objects.

 Data type validation functions can also be autogenerated.
+Such a function is given an object of unknown type, and inspects its characteristics to show `true`/`false` whether it is, or is not, of the expected type.

-The task is that the VEN or VTN will receive an object, or send an object, and it must validate that the object is actually what it's supposed to be.
+For a communications protocol, like OpenADR, the software receives data from the remote software, and before acting on that data it must validate that the object is actually what it's supposed to be.

 Data validation functions should have a signature like this, one for each data type: